material-components/material-components-ios/docs/supporting-shapes/README.md

 #### Content Margins

-Now that our component can come in all different sizes and shapes, you will need to set a margin for the content so that the shape wont truncate the images/text etc. For that using the built-in UIView’s `layoutMargins` is recommended.
+Now that our component can come in all different sizes and shapes, you will need to set a margin for the content so that the shape won't truncate the images/text etc. For that using the built-in UIView’s `layoutMargins` is recommended.

 ### Using Shapes in the already shape-supported components (Buttons / Cards)